bojanpopic/developer.joomlatools.com/framework/plugins.md

 That's 14 opportunities for a developer to augment the extension treatment of the `Bar` entity  in exactly the way they choose; **and that's for just one entity type**.
 If the extension were to have another entity called `Foo`, then there are 14 more.

+> **Tip:** There are two more exposed for the component's [Dispatcher](#dispatcher), and could be more for [Modules](#modules).

 ## How does it work?

-All objects in the Framework that provide this access to the Plugin API have some similar characteristics.
-For one, their main action methods funnelled through a singular 'executing' method.
-Examples include `render`, `execute` and `fetch`.
-These centralizes the execution strategy of t heir respective class.
+All objects in the Framework that provide this access through the Plugin API have the same architectural characteristic.
+Their main action methods get funnelled through a singular 'executing' method and thus centralizes the execution strategy of their respective class.

 That method is rarely used directly from outside of an object, but is exposed via the magic `__call()` method.

-That executor method always exhibits the same general logic
+It also always exhibits the same general logic

 1. a `context` variable of some kind gets set up
 2. a `before` command chain is fired
 3. the actual `_action[Action]` method is called, the `result` of which is added to the `context`
 4. a `after` command chain is invoked.

-By simple inspection we can see that there is opportunity to alter what information an object is provided and what information that same object provides in return.

-A stripped down example of the [`KViewAbstract::render()`](https://github.com/nooku/nooku-framework/blob/master/code/libraries/koowa/libraries/view/abstract.php#L113) method logic illustrates each step.
+By inspecting a stripped down example of the [`KViewAbstract::render()`](https://github.com/nooku/nooku-framework/blob/master/code/libraries/koowa/libraries/view/abstract.php#L113) method we can clear see each step.
 ```php
 public function render()
 {